Drive sales on autopilot with ecommerce-focused features

 The common formats used in online images include PNG and JPEG.

-The JPEG format is great for reducing WooCommerce image sizes because the images are smaller and easier to compress than PNG files.
+The JPEG format is great for reducing WooCommerce product image sizes because the images are smaller and easier to compress than PNG files.
 They also support lots of colors and are often used by big ecommerce stores like Walmart and Amazon.

 However, JPEGs don’t support transparency.
 Hence, you might be forced to use PNG if you want to add transparency to your images.